HVbajoria/Bade-Generator/README.md

 4) Enjoy the application
 </br>

-## Thank you for trying our application ❤️
+## Thank you for trying the application ❤️